 Construction on a difficult terrain

 Though on paper, it looked a great idea, it was a massive task to build that line through the jungles, hills and rivers spanning the border areas of Thailand and Burma.
-But the project got a go ahead in June 1942.
-The Japanese employed 250,000 Asian civilians and 60,000 Prisoners of War (PoW) (mostly Australian, British and the Dutch) in the construction work.
-Construction began in September 1942.
+The Japanese employed 250,000 Asian civilians and 60,000 Prisoners of War (PoW) in the construction work.
+Of the PoWs employed, majority were Australian, British and the Dutch.
+After getting a difficult go-ahead, construction began in September 1942.

 More than a 100,000 lives lost!

 In the face of adversity, hunger, diseases, and squalor, the labourers kept working.
-Some 100,000 perished in over 13 months!
-The labourers were forced to work for 18 hours a day, often without food to complete the railway before schedule.
-Such a travesty of history that the railway built with such hardships hardly remained in service!
+As fate would have it, some 100,000 perished there over 13 months!
+Often without food, the labourers were forced to work for 18 hours a day to complete the railway before schedule.
+Ironically though, the railway built with such hardships hardly remained in service afterwards!
 Because the US bombed Japan in 1945 and the war came to an end.
-This spelt the end to the railway as well!
+And this spelt the end to the railway as well!

 The movie: “The Bridge on the River Kwai”